suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

 * **params**: a dictionary of config values to perform the search over.
 The keys of the dictionary should match the keys of the config object to be updated.
-Lists or numpy generators >2 values will enforce a grid or choice search over the values; otherwise, a list of two values will create a uniform distribution sample space except when the search algorithm is explicitly set to `"grid"`
+Lists or numpy generators > 2 values will enforce a grid or choice search over the values; otherwise, a list of two values will create a uniform distribution sample space except when the search algorithm is explicitly set to `"grid"`

-**usage 1**: updating a constant value specified in the ``SimConfig`` object
+**Usage 1**: updating a constant value specified in the ``SimConfig`` object:

 .. code-block:: python